cityofaustin/Residential-Permitting/_projects/deck/define.md

 ## You may need a consultation to determine your deck requirements

 It is possible to prepare your permit application without consulting with a reviewer.
-However, many residents prefer to come in for a free 20-minute consultation with one of our reviewers before applying for their permit.
+However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for a permit.
 During this consultation, the reviewer will be able to:

 * Give you personalized property information that will help you fill out your application.
-Depending on the information you learn during your consultation, you may not be able to build your deck as you originally planned.
+Depending on what you learn during your consultation, you may not be able to build your deck as you originally planned.
 * Give you a list of documents you need to prepare for your application based on your specific project.
 * Explain the steps you need to follow to apply for a deck permit.